aisayo/React-Lifecycle-Methods/notes.md

 #### shouldComponentUpdate() optional

 - Invoked just before component will re-render
+- Receives of next property or state as arguments
-- Can compare previous props or state with current props or state to avoid unnecessary re-render
+- Can compare props or state to avoid unnecessary re-render
 - Can return boolean value, default is true

 #### render() required